jarusll/the-logs/index.md

 I ll get comfortable with org roam

+Tomorrow's plan is to tinker around org roam and zoom through Ruby koans

 # 2022-06-02

 0 config sftp is up.
 Although I don't have a use for now.